Learn to Hunt

 with Iowa Pollution Prevention Services offer an introduction to project management through assigned projects at top Iowa companies achieving economic and environmental results.
 Interns apply acquired technical skills to their assigned project to analyze current systems, research alternative processes or technologies and recommend cost effective strategies to improve the way they manufacture, consume, reuse, and recycle materials and resources.

-For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries booklet.
+For more detailed information on recently implemented projects, review the Pollution Prevention Intern Program Case Summaries Dashboard below.

-After one week of training with program staff the intern serves at the host facility, where they analyze the current process, research strategies, calculate cost comparisons and implement improvements.
+After one week of training with P2 program staff the intern serves at the host facility for eleven weeks, where they analyze the current process, research strategies, calculate cost comparisons and implement improvements.
 After writing a final report documenting results and recommendations, the intern presents this information to management at the host company and writes a case summary of the project.

 ** Students are not trained in or qualified to assess regulatory compliance issues. **